 Well, one question may pop up?
 Why does your boss use present perfect simple (PPS)?
 To know why your boss uses PPS, you will be told a story, a romantic one.

-An Unclear Past, the Present: Love Story
+An Unclear Past, the Present: A Love Story

 It was 9:59 in the morning, and Mr UP (Unclear Past) was sweating.
 He was late for a meeting, a very important meeting, a meeting that was going to change his life.
 He rushed into a building, hoping that the lift doors were open for him.
 Yes, he was right.
 When he arrived at the ground floor, the lift was there, and when the doors opened, he saw a woman.
 What is her name?
 Ms. Now.